A black & white illustration about education in Ireland, for The Sunday Independent newspaper

 “There, amid clapping of hands and stamping of feet, They gave the prizes to the ruined boys.”—W H Auden.

-I originally drew this news illustration in pen and black wax-colour-pencil on paper, and it was published that way in the newspaper.
+I drew this news illustration in pen and black wax-colour-pencil on paper, and colourised it on the computer.

 I’ve always been pleased that it’s a graphically and compositionally strong piece, full of metaphor and action, with sweeping movement that draws the eyes around the various elements in the illustration (even if I do say so myself).
 It has a spiraling, swirling, churning sort of flow.
 It also has a great feeling of depth, and especially now in the colourised version.